Giovanna Fletcher: Music

 Fletcher has sung in musical performances on several YouTube videos, posted to her husband, Tom's, YouTube channel.
 She has performed duet covers in a series called "Me & Mrs F", covering songs including "How Do You Like Your Eggs In the Morning?", "It Ain't Me Babe", "L-O-V-E", "You Really Got a Hold on Me", "Moon River", "Love Is on the Radio", and "Tonight You Belong to Me".
 Most of these covers have over half a million views each, with "Love Is on the Radio" having accumulated 1.8 million views over 3 years.

 Podcasts

 Fletcher is the host of parenting podcast Happy Mum, Happy Baby.
-The podcast gained national attention when Kate Middleton appeared to discuss her own experiences with motherhood.
+The podcast gained national attention when Catherine, Duchess of Cambridge appeared to discuss her own experiences with motherhood.
 Fletcher also took the podcast on tour in 2019 with guests such as Helen Flanagan, Gemma Atkinson, Bryony Gordon, Jamelia, Ore & Portia Oduba, Kaytee Jones and Christine McGuinness.

 In 2021, Fletcher began hosting a six-part series Journey to the Magic..., an official Walt Disney Travel Company podcast.

 Personal life

-On 18 April 2011, Fletcher was engaged to Tom Fletcher from McFly.
+On 18 April 2011, Giovanna was engaged to Tom Fletcher from McFly.
 They were married on 12 May 2012.
 They have three children.